nextgis/docs_ngcom/source/tracking.rst

    Creating a group of trackers

-2. Create a resource **Tracker** into a trackers group.
-For sync tracker with a mobile device, it’s needed enter ID (it can be found in NextGIS Mobile/Collector app’s settings (Mobile: Settings -> My tracks -> under Send location to server).
+2. Create a resource **Tracker** in the trackers group.
+To sync a tracker with a mobile device, you need to enter the device's ID.
+It can be found in NextGIS Mobile/Collector app’s settings (Mobile: Settings -> My tracks -> under Send location to server).

 .. figure:: _static/create_tracker_en.png
    :name: Creating a tracker